techmatters/flex-plugins/twilio-iac/aselo-terraform/README.md

 ```terraform plan -var-file <helpline>-<environment>.tfvars```
  Run:
 ```terraform apply -var-file <helpline>-<environment>.tfvars```
-* Go to the console for your environment, go into Functions > Services > serverless > environments and copy the domain for production (e.g. http://serverless-1234-production.twil.io) and set it as your `serverless_url` in your *.tfvars file.
+* Go to the console for your environment, go into Functions > Services > serverless > environments and copy the domain for production (e.g. http://serverless-1234-production.twil.io) and set it as your `TF_VAR_serverless_url` environment variable.
 * Rerun
 ```terraform apply -var-file <helpline>-<environment>.tfvars```